 – Building entrance is street level with no steps at front entrance

-– Washrooms are accessible & non gendered, doors will be propped open
+– Washrooms are accessible & non gendered, doors will be propped open during events

 – The automatic door operators haven’t arrived yet but the main doors will be propped open.

 – Our events are scent reduced.

 – ASL interpretation will be provided.